 By Zach Fox and Venkatesh Iyer, S&P Global Market Intelligence staff writer

-This article originally appeared on S&P Global Market Intelligence’s website under the title, "Credit card-focused banks build provisioning"
+This article originally appeared on S&P Global Market Intelligence’s website under the title, "Banks cut provisioning despite uptick in credit quality concerns"

 - As Bank Branches Go Digital, How Do They Attract Customers?